On Control Networks Over Finite Lattices: Abstract

 \section{Abstract}

-The modeling and control of networks over finite lattices are investigated via the algebraic state space approach.
-Using the semi-tensor product of matrices, one can obtain the algebraic state space representation of the dynamics of a (control) network over a finite lattice.
-Then some properties involving networks over sublattices and product lattices are investigated, which shows the advantages of networks over finite lattices in analysis and control design.
-Finally, algorithms are developed to recover the lattice structure from the structural matrix of a network over a lattice, and construct comparability graphs over a finite set to verify whether a multiple-valued logical network is defined over a lattice.
-Numerical examples are also demonstrated.
+{The modelling and control of networks over finite lattices are studied via the algebraic state space approach.
+Using the semi-tensor product of matrices, we obtain the algebraic state space representation of the dynamics of (control) networks over finite lattices.
+Basic properties concerning networks over sublattices and product lattices are investigated, which shows the application of the analysis of lattice structure in the model reduction and control design of networks.
+Then algorithms are developed to recover the lattice structure from the structural matrix of a network over a lattice, and to construct comparability graphs over a finite set to verify whether a multiple-valued logical network is defined over a lattice.
+Finally, numerical examples are presented to illustrate the results.}